per-gron/shuriken/src/rs/README.md

 Unlike the first version of `EvenSquares`, this one can easily live in a `.cpp` implementation file.

-`Publisher<int>` is a class that can be constructed with any Publisher of `int`s and behaves just like the one it was created with.
+`AnyPublisher<int>` is a class that can be constructed with any Publisher of `int`s and behaves just like the one it was created with.
 The only difference is that it "hides" the type of the underlying Publisher (using virtual method calls).

 In addition to `Publisher`, there are also type erasers for Subscribers and Subscriptions.

 It is possible to construct Publishers that can emit more than one type (and correspondingly Subscribers that can receive more than one type).
-They can also be type erased, for example with `Publisher<int, std::string>`.
-Publishers that never emit a value and only ever complete or fail can be type erased with `Publisher<>`.
+They can also be type erased, for example with `AnyPublisher<int, std::string>`.
+Publishers that never emit a value and only ever complete or fail can be type erased with `AnyPublisher<>`.

 ### Concept predicates